Imperial crest of Japan

 The Imperial crest of Japan, most commonly known in English and Japanese as the chrysanthemum crest (菊紋, kikumon) (also known by other names) is the mon, used by the emperor of Japan and members of the Imperial Family.

-It is one of the national emblems of Japan and is used in a manner similar to a national coat of arms, e.g., on Japanese passports.
-The Japanese government uses a different emblem, the 5–7 paulownia crest, which itself is historically also an imperial crest.
+It is one of the national emblems of Japan and is used in a manner similar to a national coat of arms, such as on Japanese passports.

+The 5-7 paulownia was historically the personal crest of the emperor, and as such has also been called an imperial crest.
+It was later adopted by the Japanese government, and it is largely used to represent the prime minister and Cabinet.

 Names

 The imperial crest is referred to by a number of different names in English.
 Japanese symbolism developed separately to Western heraldry, and as such (紋, mon) can be translated in a number of different ways, however most commonly as crest, but also as badge, emblem, or coat of arms.
+To avoid translation difficulties, mon is sometimes used as a loanword.

 It is usually referred to as (菊紋, kikumon) in Japanese, which is generally translated as chrysanthemum crest.
-The chrysanthemum is considered a noble flower, and the 16-petal chrysanthemum is the widely known symbol of the emperor, as such the expression imperial chrysanthemum crest is also popular.
-It is also simply referred to simply as the imperial crest, imperial emblem, or imperial coat of arms.
-(Note: Prominently called a coat of arms in Hugo Gerard Ströhl's Heraldischer Atlas, which was later translated by Arthur Fox-Davies in The Art of Heraldry: An Encyclopædia of Armory.)
+The chrysanthemum is considered a noble flower, and the 16-petal chrysanthemum is the widely known symbol of the emperor, as such the name of the flower alone can be used to refer to the emperor or imperial family.
+(Note: for instance, see the Chrysanthemum taboo) The name imperial (chrysanthemum) crest can also be used, as well as imperial emblem, imperial coat of arms, (Note: It is notably called a coat of arms in Hugo Gerard Ströhl's Heraldischer Atlas, which was later translated by Arthur Fox-Davies in The Art of Heraldry: An Encyclopædia of Armory.) imperial (chrysanthemum) mon, or state mon.

-It is also known as chrysanthemum flower crest (菊花紋, 菊花紋章, kikukamon, kikukamonshō) and imperial chrysanthemum crest (菊の御紋, kikunogomon).
-In English it is sometimes called the imperial seal, however the kikumon is not a seal, and should not be confused with the actual imperial seals, the privy seal and state seal of Japan.
-To avoid translation difficulties, it is sometimes referred to just as the imperial mon or chrysanthemum mon.
+In Japanese it is also known as chrysanthemum flower crest (菊花紋, 菊花紋章, kikukamon, kikukamonshō) and imperial chrysanthemum crest (菊の御紋, kikunogomon).
+In English it is sometimes called the imperial seal, however the kikumon is not a seal, and should not be confused with the actual imperial seals, the privy seal and state seal.